shrimqy/Seki/README.md

 ## Limitations

-- **Clipboard Sharing on Android 13+**:
+- **Clipboard Sharing**:
-    - Due to Android's restrictions, clipboard sharing is only possible via the share sheet after Android 13.
+    - Due to Android's restrictions, clipboard sharing is only possible manually.
 - **Remote Control**:
-   - Keyboard input works optimally on android 13+
+   - Keyboard input works optimally only on android 13 and above
-- **FTP**
+- **File Transfer**
    - File transfer could be corrupted at times, will be fixed soon.

 ## Installation

 <p align="left">